 5) Is VoIP Cheaper Than a Landline?

 For businesses with at least two employees, VoIP can be much less expensive.
-You can save from 50-75% on your telecom expenses by making the switch, and up to 90% on international calls.
+You can save from up to 60% on your telecom expenses by making the switch, and up to 90% on international calls.

 There are also no extra fees for domestic long-distance calls.